koenvervloesem/bluetooth-low-energy-applications/ERRATA.rst

 * page 74: The calculation "200 256 = 56 dBm" should be "200 - 256 = -56 dBm".
 * page 77: The sentence beginning with "if you look up its definition" should start with a capital letter: "If you look up its definition".
 * page 78: The sentence "The ``BT_LE_ADV_PARAM`` macro is another helper macro:" shouldn't be in the code block, but on a normal line, referring to the rest of the code block.
+* page 82: Connect pin 0.26 of the nRF52840 Dongle to SDA and 0.27 to SCL.
+* page 84: Remove the definitions ``sda-pin``, ``scl-pin``, and ``label`` from the devicetree overlay.
+The nRF52840 Dongle's devicetree has already defined an I²C bus with SDA pin 0.26 and SCL pin 0.27.
+The same holds for the nRF52840 Development Kit's devicetree overlay.
+This is fixed in the code in this repository.
+The sentences "This overlay defines a BME280 sensor on the I²C bus with SDA pin 31 and SCL pin 29, with address 0x76.
+So, with this overlay, you can use the BME280 sensor connected to pins 0.31 (SDA) and 0.29 (SCL)." should read "This overlay defines a BME280 sensor on the I²C bus 0, which by default assigns SDA to pin 0.26 and SCL to pin 0.27, with address 0x76.
+So, with this overlay, you can use the BME280 sensor connected to pins 0.26 (SDA) and 0.27 (SCL)."

 ******************************************
 Chapter 7: Reverse engineering BLE devices